LGN520/farreach-public/docs/netreach-v4-lsm.md

 ## Future work

+- IMPORTANT
+	+ We do not use valid_reg to invalidate inswitch value for PUTREQ_LARGE -> instead, we use with_largevalue_reg
+	+ With this design, we can avoid ALU number limitation of validvalue_reg, and hence change validvalue of a specific pipeline by control plane
+		* NOTE: ptf does not support asymmetric mode to write registers
+	+ Details are show in top NOTES of this document
 - For PUTREQ_LARGE
 	+ NOTE: PUTREQ_LARGE always reads savedseq, vallen1, and value1; while only evicts if valid=1 and latest=1
 	+ NOTE: In-switch cache snapshot should only store the records with valid=1 and latest=1